 Unit 5 – Lipids: Fats, Oils, and Cholesterol

-> As mentioned in Unit 1, we should limit the amount of (or solid) fats we eat while replacing them with oils.
+As mentioned in Unit 1, we should limit the amount of saturated (or solid) fats we eat while replacing them with unsaturated oils.
 What makes some fats saturated and others unsaturated?
 This page explains the different types of fats and how fatty acids can differ from one another in both carbon chain length and degree of saturation.
 These characteristics influence the resulting fat in many ways.

-> Chain Length of Fatty Acids
+Chain Length of Fatty Acids

 Fatty acids have different chain lengths, typically between four and 24 carbons, and most contain an even number.
 When the carbon chain length is shorter, the melting point of the fatty acid becomes lower (such as fats found in dairy products) and the fatty acid becomes more liquid.
 Longer chain lengths tend to result in more solid fats, although melting point is also influenced by the degree of saturation.

 Degrees of Saturation of Fatty Acids